github/rest-api-docs-md/orgs/{org}/organization-roles/{role_id}/get.md

 ## Operation Description

 Gets an organization role that is available to this organization.
-For more information on organization roles, see "[Managing people's access to your organization with roles](https://docs.github.com/organizations/managing-peoples-access-to-your-organization-with-roles/about-custom-organization-roles)."
+For more information on organization roles, see "[Using organization roles](https://docs.github.com/organizations/managing-peoples-access-to-your-organization-with-roles/using-organization-roles)."

 To use this endpoint, the authenticated user must be one of: